jmkraus/picochat/README.md

 >>> /set image=./testimage.jpg
 ```

+It's possible to use the tilde "~" as abbreviation for the user home directory.
 With the next user prompt this image will be processed and then discarded.
 In combination with stdin pipe and `-model` argument a simple commandline image analytics is possible:

 ```
 echo "What's on the image?" | picochat -model Qwen3-VL-8B-Instruct-4bit -image ./testimage.jpg -quiet